shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The antlers disappeared too, but Gale didn’t lose his grip.

 “What Gale floating on?”
 Gale looked down at his hand.
 It gripped something, but he couldn’t see it.
-Then his hand disappeared. “*Gale* disappear too!”
+Then his hand disappeared. “*Gale* disappear *too*!”
 He screamed.

 Then, in one swipe, his whole body disappeared.

-“Yinglet, invisible?”
+“Gale, invisible?”

 “Yep, a little trick I learned from Reesu.”

-“We have fighting chance now!”
+“We have the fighting chance now!”
 Gale exclaimed.

 “We have to be quiet now.”
 Astalir shushed.
 Silently, they approached the boat.